-Before descending the probe into the borehole, the caliper was calibrated on surface using an associated calibration jig with two known diameters (6.1 cm and 10.2 cm), in accordance with ASTM standard D6167-11 (Section 8.2).
+Before descending the probe into the borehole, the caliper was calibrated on surface using an associated calibration jig with two known diameters (10.2 cm and 15.2 cm), in accordance with ASTM standard D6167-11 (Section 8.2).
 The diameters of the calibration jig were recorded with the probe's response and the results were saved into the associated .TOL file and exported as a .TXT file for record keeping.
 Calibration values were also recorded in the Calibration and Verification Check Form, provided in Appendix A. Following the calibration, the probe was lowered into the borehole until level with the reference point, and the depth was corrected to report the depth below ground surface of the measurement point of the caliper portion of the combination tool.
 The probe was then descended the full depth of the borehole.
 The associated .TOL file was then selected, and the probe was activated.
 The full boot sequence was allowed, requiring 90 seconds as the caliper arms were opened, before the readings were valid.
-The probe was logged up from 430 m to 320 m as a QA/QC file.
-Once the QA/QC file was complete, the file was terminated, the probe arms were closed, and the probe was descended back to the borehole.
-The primary caliper log was run up from the bottom of the borehole to 2.63 m (into the casing), at 2.5 m per minute, sampling every 1 cm.
+The primary caliper log was run up from the bottom of the borehole to 54.11 m (into the casing), at 2.5 m per minute, sampling every 1 cm.
+The probe was then closed, descended to 160 m and logged up to 60 m to collect the QA/QC log.